Deepshika-Maryala/MusicStore_DataAnalysis_SQL_Project/README.md

 - Maximum total invoice amount is from Prague city also top two customers in terms of money they spend also belongs to the this city.
 - Rock is the only music genre which is popular in all country except Argentina in terms of purchase.
 ### Recommendations:
--
+- Focus on maintaining adequate inventory levels of the best-selling products and categories.
+Ensure high-demand items are never out of stock.
 - Organize events such as live music sessions, artist Q&A, or album release parties in the countries where maximum customers.
 ### Project Phases and Milestones:
+- Data Analysis and Visualization: April 2024- May 2024